tr8dr/tseries-patterns/docs/AmplitudeBasedLabeler.md

 # AmplitudeBasedLabeler
+A few years ago developed an algorithm to label momentum and trend patterns in intra-day or daily price data.
+In spite of its simplicity, has performed quite well as compared to a number of more complicated statistical approaches.
+As is not especially proprietary, hence thought to share this more broadly.

 The labeler behavior is defined by two parameters (which seem intuitive from a trading perspective):

 - minimum trend / momentum amplitude of interest